Methylphenidate: Supply issue

 - A new prescription

 The person’s usual GP or nurse prescriber can write this prescription and apply for a Special Authority.
-The specialist recommendation required only applies to the chemical ‘methylphenidate’, rather than specific presentations.
+A specialist recommendation is only required for the chemical ‘methylphenidate’, rather than specific presentations.

 Because this is a controlled drug with special authorities, when substituting between brands of methylphenidate ER (Concerta and Teva):